RomainPastureau/find_delay/README.md

 **2.2 (2024-05-02)**
 * "i_have_a_dream_excerpt2.wav" is now of lower amplitude to test the scaling on the graph overlay
 * Arrays with different amplitudes now appear scaled on the graph overlay
-* Excerpts numbers now start at 1 instead of 0 on the graphs in find_delays
+* Excerpt numbers now start at 1 instead of 0 on the graphs in find_delays

 **2.1 (2024-04-25)**
 * Modified the overall functions so that they take a window size instead of a number of windows